-Grow Our own Teacher Program is targeted at increasing the diversity of our school staff.
+Grow Our Own Program is targeted at increasing the diversity of our school staff.
 We recruit recent SJUSD graduates who are interested in becoming teachers.

 On Friday, March 28, students from San Jacinto High and San Jacinto Leadership Academy came together for a —a powerful day of learning, leadership, and inspiration!